compudemy/s3lab/README.md

 Now we will explore encryption in S3 Buckets.
 When we will get in the details of an object, we can see that Default Encryption is Disabled that is set at the bucket level.
 When it is enabled the new objects that are uploaded to the S3 bucket will be encrypted by default.

 ![image](https://user-images.githubusercontent.com/103466963/171041901-cc57a8a2-0564-475b-afe3-6137707e0ab4.png)

+When we will get into the Server-side encryption settings of the object we can specify an Encryption key.
+It can be either Amazon s3 key (SSE-S3) that is an encryption key created, managed, and used for us by Amazon S3, or an AWS Key Management Service key (SSE-KMS) that is protected by AWS Key Management Service.
+Note that to upload an object with SSE-C that is a customer-provided encryption key we need to use AWS CLI, AWS SDK, or Amazon S3 REST API.